Karl-Horning/c-first-steps/README.md

 ## 🤓 Introduction

 A small collection of beginner C programs I wrote around 2016 as part of my early programming journey.
 These were created while working through [CS50 on edX](https://cs50.harvard.edu/) and are mostly untouched since then.
-The code is simple, a bit rough, and mostly here for nostalgia and archival purposes.
+The code is simple, albeit rough, and is mostly included here for nostalgia and archival purposes.

 ---